Data-Investigators/nlp_environmental_project/readme.md

 Modeling functions are located in the model.py file

 ## Key Findings
-The initial models performed well on the train dataset, however, when used on unseen data the accuracy was significantly reduced.
+Our top three models performed well on the train dataset, however, when used on unseen data the accuracy was significantly reduced.
+The reduction of our data set of the 4 most popular languages could of played a role in the reduction of our accuracy, as the validate and test distribution could of been unevenly distributed.
-This indicates that the models are overfit.
-Increasing the size of the dataset may help improve future models.
-We identified lists of specific words that were unique to each language, but were unable to incorporate those lists into features.

 **Best Performing Model**